resthub/resthub.org/backbone-stack.rst

 This function must be called with a mandatory parameter *className* corresponding to the declared model className (see :ref:`validation-options`).

-This operation resets the synchronized information for the given className, this mean that **the GET request (and constraint binding) will be sent again on the next model instantiation**.
+This operation resets the synchronized information for the given className, this means that **the GET request (and constraint binding) will be sent again on the next model instantiation**.

 .. _validation-options: